muratk3n/thirdwave/en/README.md

 "Fuel repurposed from waste or organic sources"?
 You could say the same for kerosene "repurposed from organic, dead dinaseurs".
-Or does net-zero mean producer of the fuel just plants bunch of trees balancing bad pollution with good trees?
+Or does net-zero mean producer of the fuel just plants bunch of trees balancing "bad" pollution with "good" trees?

 You are barking up the wrong tree.